JTSDK/jtsdk64-tools/docs/setup/overview.md

 ## Installation Order

-While some areas can be skipped, or added later, this guide--and this authors personal recommendation--will proceed in the oder listed.
+While some areas can be skipped, or added later, this guide--and this authors personal recommendation--will proceed in the order listed.
 Advanced users may elect to move through the order as they see fit, however, be aware of the limitation and potential for issues in doing so.

 ## Living Document